AlexsLemonade/reproducible-research/instructor_notes/openscpca/introduce-analysis-modules.md

 Instructors will explain and demonstrate this activity while participants follow along.
 We expect that participants will take all steps along with the instructor.
-Before this activity, participants should performed all set up to get started with an analysis on a Lightsail for Research instance.
+Before this activity, participants should have performed all set up to get started with an analysis on a Lightsail for Research instance.

 ### Part 1: Tour of the modules on GitHub